rita-stu/resume-rosie/README.md

 ## Testing
-This was a tutored project; followed all tutorial instruction.
-Despite using the exact code as tutorial, initial testing of completed site showed __/resume.html__ incorrectly displayed (see __[Bugs](#bugs)__ above)
+Initial testing of completed __resume.html__: History section displayed incorrectly (see __[Bugs](#bugs)__ section above)

 * After testing again, the above __[Fixes](#fix)__ corrected the issue.
 * Responsive works well on all device sizes (400px to 800px).
 * Tested all links to all pages from all pages: all work correctly.
 * Not yet proficient using Developer Debugging tools – to be done at a later stage
-* CSS validation:
+* CSS validation: fixed two of three issues
+  1. corrected button bg-color
+  2. removed unwanted script
+  3. left -webkit-transform; in style.css.
+Not sure yet why/how page is affected (sweep-over nav links no longer work).
+  * Ran validator again.
+Result: Congratulations!
+No Error Found.
+* HTML Validation: Document checking completed.
+No errors or warnings to show.

 ## Deployment
-Initial commit: problem, as with ms1 two days ago, github doesn't update immediately after commits (despite deployment).
+__Initial commit__: problem, as with ms1 two days ago, github doesn't update immediately after commits (despite deployment).
 Two days ago, commits took up to __three hours__ to respond/update which meant changes could not be determined or new issues checked.

+(24 hours later and this current version had not committed.)